Programme - day one 2024

 Mike Chilton – technical adviser, Aggregate & Quarry Association

-Kahn Day – ITS Engineer - TTOC, Tauranga City Council
+Kahn Day – ITS engineer - TTOC, Tauranga City Council

 1.35pm